What is customer engagement?

-Engagement may be quite abstract – expressing a preference for Visa or Mastercard, for example – or highly specific, such as patronizing a particular store branch in their region because it’s better managed and more welcoming than others.
+Engagement may be quite abstract – expressing a preference for Visa or Mastercard, for example – or highly specific, such as visiting a particular store branch in their region because it’s better managed and more welcoming than others.

 It’s online and offline

 It will also vary on and offline, and depending on the kind of offering a business provides.
 In a traditional model, where sales are discrete events and products and services are used away from the point of sale, engagement may not happen at all.
 In a situation where products and services may be supplied and consumed online, engagement with the brand happens as a matter of course.

 It’s sometimes integrated with product use